npm audit [fix|signatures]

 To ensure the integrity of packages you download from the public npm registry, or any registry that supports signatures, you can verify the registry signatures of downloaded packages using the npm CLI.

-Registry signatures can be verified using the following audit
+Registry signatures can be verified using the following audit command:

 $ npm audit signatures